mohitkhosla/traffic-signs-classifier/README.md

 ## Conclusion
 The project covers how deep learning can be used for classification of traffic signs and shapes by applying various pre-processing, regularization and data augmentation techniques on different CNN architectures.
+The overall developed model was tested on Chinese and German Traffic Signs for independent evaluation.